awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `ST_ExteriorRing(geometry)`<a name="geospatial-functions-list-v2-st-exteriorring"></a>

 Returns the geometry of the exterior ring of the input type `polygon`\.
-In Athena engine version 2, polygons are the only geometries accepted as inputs\.
+Starting in Athena engine version 2, polygons are the only geometries accepted as inputs\.
 Examples:

 ```
 SELECT ST_ExteriorRing(ST_Polygon(1,1, 1,4, 4,1))